What Is Integrated Science?

 “Any budding researcher needs a foundation in several fields to be able to work on the most important problems confronting scientists today…”

-— David Botstein, director, Lewis-Sigler Institute for Integrative Genomics
+— David Botstein, former director, Lewis-Sigler Institute for Integrative Genomics

 Who should consider taking it?